Los Angeles Commercial Truck Accident Attorneys

 Here are some common types of commercial trucks:

-- Semi-Trucks Or 18-Wheelers — These large trucks are designed to tow cargo trailers and are often used for long-haul transportation across states.
+- Semi-Trucks or 18-Wheelers — These large trucks are designed to tow cargo trailers and are often used for long-haul transportation across states.

 - Box Trucks — These trucks are widely used to move furniture, appliances, and other small items because their cargo area is shaped like a cube.
 Their enclosed design protects the cargo during transit.